NuSkooler/enigma-bbs/docs/file_base.md

 * Duplicates validated by SHA-256

 ## Configuration
-Like many things in ENiGMA½, configuration of file base(s) is handled via `config.hjson` entries in the `fileBase` section.
+Like many things in ENiGMA½, configuration of file base(s) is handled via `config.hjson` -- specifically in the `fileBase` section.

 ```hjson
 fileBase: {